saecki/zig-grep/paper/paper.typ

 ```]

 == Ecosystem
-Compared to C++, Java, or Rust the std library of Zig is quite minimal.
+Compared to C++, Java, or Rust the standard library of Zig is quite minimal.
-Neither the Zig language itself, nor the std library directly define a string datatype.
+Neither the Zig language itself, nor the standard library directly define a string datatype.
 String literals are represented as byte slices (`[]const u8`), which allows using the whole range of `std.mem.*` functions to operate on them.

 With Zig being a young language, the eco system in general is still a little immature.
 To date there is no regex library written in zig that has feature parity with established regex engines.